awitten1/awitten1.github.io/_posts/2022-12-27-variant-indexes.md

 Each number here is a reference to a row in the table.

 The paper also briefly mentions B-trees.
 I won't explain B-trees here (maybe I will in a future post).
 B-trees are how we efficiently lookup a particular list in a Value-List index.
 The key-value pairs are stored in the leaf level pages of a B-tree.
-That way instead of scanning the RID-Lists one by one, we can traverse a tree to find the correct RID-list.
+That way, instead of scanning the RID-Lists one by one, we can traverse a tree to find the correct RID-list.

 The paper now suggests an alternate way of expressing these RID-lists called Bitmaps.
 First, the paper discusses row numbers.
 A row number is an integer in the range `[1,M]` where given a row number, we can efficiently fetch the disk page on which the row is stored. `M` here is the max row number, and there can be no more than `M` rows in the table.
 I am a little unclear from the paper why a row number can't be used as a RID (maybe it can be?).
 In the below discussion, I will use row number and RID synonymously.
 Let's also assume that `M` is actually the number of rows stored (not the case when rows can have variable size).